-Storage: Keep in sealed plastic bag in the crisper drawer set on high humidity.
-Use within a week or so.
+Storage: Keep in a sealed plastic bag in the crisper drawer set on high humidity.
+Should keep well for at least a week.

-Preparation & Cooking: Obviously cherry tomatoes are wonderful for snacking and salads but you can also slice them and lightly roast or saute as well (they can also be dried in dehydrator this way).
+Preparation & Cooking: Both cherry and juliet tomatoes are wonderful for snacking and salads but you can also slice them and lightly roast or saute as well (they can also be dried in dehydrator this way).